reddragon/blog.gaurav.ai/source/_posts/2017-08-16-dynamic-programming-you-can-do-it-half-asleep.markdown

 ---
 That was a click-baity title. :)

-I wrote this post slightly geared towards interview practice, but it is also relevant otherwise.

-But seriously, people make a big deal out of ‘Dynamic Programming’, in the light of programming interviews.
-The name is misleading, and for most problems in such interviews, you can go from a naive solution to an efficient solution, pretty easily.
+But seriously, people make a big deal out of ‘Dynamic Programming’, in the context of software engineering interviews.
+Also, the name sounds fancy but for most problems in such interviews, you can go from a naive recursive solution to an efficient solution, pretty easily.

 Any problem that has the following properties can be solved with Dynamic Programming: